 Make an impact in your community.

-And if you’re reading this and want to train with me on how to lead your own circles, I’m in the midst of creating both a ‘micro course’ and a mastermind – both of which I expect to launch by fall.
+And if you’re reading this and want to train with me on how to lead your own circles, keep reading til the end.

-The best way to stay in the know is to join my email list.
+Finally, if you want to stay in the know about circling opportunities, join my email list.
 The next best way is to join The Sisterhood Project (Chicago) Facebook Group.
 Or, you could do both.